Upenya/Home-automation-system/README.md

 I built a simple IoT-based Home Automation System using an ESP32 and a web page hosted on SmarterASP.NET.
-It lets users control 3 room lights and a fan via Wi-Fi using HTML/CSS buttons.
+It lets users control 3 room lights and a fan via Wi-Fi using HTML  buttons.
 This project gave me hands-on experience in IoT, web development, and smart home design.